ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 ![rate of robberies](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/rate.png)

 *Figure 5.
-The rate at which the number of robberies increased over time.*
+The rate at which robberies occur over time.*

 ### A CrimeWorld full of punishment